-One of the partner of our firm has filed false case under section 406/420 IPC.
+One of the partners of our firm has filed a false case under section 406/420 IPC.
 I, as a director of the firm taken some loan about 35 lakh @ 15% interest.
-Later on my partner demanded to repay it out of the firm’s income.
+Later on, my partner demanded to repay it out of the firm’s income.
 The dispute has arisen between us and finally, he filed a false case against me.

 If charge sheet has filed then you should file a discharge petition before the trial court.
 If material or evidence collected by investigating officer is insufficient or do not infer that alleged offence is committed then accused is discharged by the trial court.